“I'm not an angel anymore. I'm your new God. A better one. So you will bow down and profess your love unto me, your Lord. Or I shall destroy you.”

 Dean nodded his thanks and retreated a few steps, unconsciously repositioning himself between Chuck and Castiel.
 “So, what happens now, Chuck?
 What about Cas?
 Forgive and forget?”

-“Something like that,” Chuck nodded.
+“Something like that,” Chuck replied lightly.
 “After all, 'To err is human'.
 I'd say he made a whopper of an error, wouldn't you, Dean?
 So,” he shrugged.
 “Let him be human.”

 Dean's glance slid to the former God – soon to be former angel.
 Cas still knelt where he had fallen, his head bowed, waiting to accept whatever punishment his Father deemed just.